-Do you know how much you can afford to spend on rent, or how much you ought to spend?
-Many Chicago apartment searches begin with a desire to move to a particular neighborhood, or a search for an apartment with a specific feature—like a great view or outdoor space.
-But what about rent?
+Do you know how much you can afford for rent for your next apartment, or how much you ought to spend?
+Many apartment searches begin with a desire to move to a particular area, or a search for an apartment with a specific feature—like a great view or outdoor space.
+But how much apartment can you afford?

-Recent studies indicate that one in three Chicago apartment renters (and one in four renters nationally) spends more than half of their income on rent and utilities.
-Chicago apartment hunting is all about finding a good deal, so everyone's asking: "How much should I spend on rent?"
+Recent studies indicate that one in four renters nationally spends more than half of their income on rent and utilities.
+Apartment hunting is all about finding a good deal, so everyone's asking: "How much should I spend on rent?"

 Wondering if you should rent vs. buy?
-This calculator may act as a guiding beacon.
+This calculator may act as a guiding beacon as a rent vs buy calculator.
 Domu arrives at the rental ranges above using a basic formula that produces a lower rental range, a middle range and higher range.
-The ranges in this rent calculator don’t factor in any other debts that renters have.
+The ranges in this rental calculator don’t factor in any other debts that renters have.

 How Apartment Landlords Can Use Our Rent Calculator

-Landlords who are in the process of setting up their apartment listing can benefit from this simple tool.
+Landlords who are in the process of setting up their apartment for rent can benefit from this simple tool.
 Landlords may even look at this as a “How Much Rent to Charge?” calculator.